This article on the Buddha Tooth Relic Temple & Museum in Singapore Guide was last updated in June 2020.

 Sacred Relics Chamber

 To learn more about the history and culture of Buddhism, head to the third floor museum to see donated Buddhist statues and artefacts from all over the world.
 You can also see sacred relics of other parts of Buddha, including his nose, brain and eyes.
+It’s a small but interesting museum in Singapore to visit.

 Between the first and second floors is a mezzanine which is designed like a balcony overlooking the first floor.
 Not many know about this in-between floor, but it is a must-see as it offers a breathtaking view of the 15-foot Buddha statue in the main chamber below.